nicolaeandreivasile/IQC-QCircuits/README.md

 # Sidenote:
-- For anyone who is interested in more applications of Quatum Arithmetic and Modular Arithmetics you can checkout [https://github.com/adrianariton/qamg](https://github.com/adrianariton/qamg)
+- For anyone who is interested in more applications of Quatum Arithmetic and Modular Arithmetics (in Qiskit) you can checkout [https://github.com/adrianariton/qamg](https://github.com/adrianariton/qamg)